mrv1k/bracketless/media/postmortem.md

 1. The first is the scariest.
 I questioned my abilities a lot. _Would I be able to make it through?
 What if I fail?_ The questions were full of self doubt.

-1. It’s important to get main functionality ready as soon as possible so you can test the idea.
+1. It's important to get main functionality ready as soon as possible so you can test the idea.
 Bracketless idea has met the expectations.
 It was doing what I expected even though it was very buggy.

 1. While developing the first version of the first project I made a lot of logic mistakes and that cost me later in development as I had to refactor everything.